 If you are using contractors, then you need to get organized, do some research, and make plans well before the construction begins.
 Narrow your list of contractors down to a manageable list.
 Interview the contractors.
 Narrow the list further down to 2-3 contractors.
 Ask to visit previous homes or buildings they have built.
 Note that this whole process could take up to three months, depending on the time you have available and the schedules of all of the people that you need to meet.

 Are you still uncertain about whether to build your shipping container home yourself or to hire a contractor?
 Read the article Should you build your own shipping container home?
+Also, remember that regardless of your decision, there are a number of important things to consider during construction as well.

 With a basic understanding of these key issues, you will have a much smoother build process.